fundevogel/pcbis-address-helper/README.md

 # KNV Address Organizer

 ## What
 This project serves as an example workflow for organizing addresses generated from [KNV](https://www.knv-zeitfracht.de) (german wholesale book distributor) and saving them in [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values).
-It's possible to convert exported contacts from within [`pcbis.de`](https://pcbis.de) (called *Stammadressen*) as well as extracting them from invoices.
+It's possible to convert exported contacts from within [`pcbis.de -> fitbis`](https://pcbis.de) (called *Stammadressen*) as well as extracting them from invoices.

 ## Why
-We needed a solution that's flexible enough for all employees to work with while being easily maintainable through the [CLI](https://en.wikipedia.org/wiki/Command-line_interface).
+We needed a solution that's flexible enough for all employees to work with (who are using [Kubuntu](https://kubuntu.org) which helps) while being easily maintainable through the [CLI](https://en.wikipedia.org/wiki/Command-line_interface).

 ## Getting started